buildingSMART/IDS/Documentation/PartOf.md

 ## Enumeration

-The entire alphabetical list of valid strings for `PartOf.Entity` is:
+The entire alphabetical list of valid values for the `Entity` property is:

 ```
 IfcAsset